Your favourite artist has just released their new album and you can’t wait to go on to iTunes to purchase it and listen to it from start to finish.

 You need to make sure your phone’s settings reflect this.
-If you are wanting to connect via Wi-Fi then go to settings and then Wi-Fi and ensure that there is a tick next to one of your available networks.
+If you are wanting to connect via Wi-Fi, then go to Settings and then into Wi-Fi.
+Here, you need to ensure that there is a tick next to one of your available networks.

-If you are wanting to connect via mobile data then go back to settings but this time select ‘mobile data’.
 Please ensure that the bar next to mobile data is slid over to green and that there is a 3G, 4G, or 5G icon on your phone’s header – this will mean that you are connected.

 We hope that by following all of our suggestions above that you can get it back up and running in no time, regardless of whether you are using the platform on a desktop computer/laptop or a mobile device.